datvodinh/rag-chatbot/README.md

-# Simple Chatbot using Ollama and RAG
+# Chat with multiple PDFs, using Ollama and RAG

 ![alt text](assets/demo.png)